qiboteam/tutorials/qibocal-tutorial/03-auto/README.md

 `Qibocal` provides the infrastucture to perform a sequence of routines following the dependencies defined by the user.
-It is possible to defined the tree dependencies directly in the runcard using the keywords `priority` and `next`.
+It is possible to define the tree dependencies directly in the runcard using the keywords `priority` and `next`.

-`priority` is an integer, the `Executor` in `Qibocal` runs all the routines in the runcard in an increasing order of priority.
-It's mandatory that the starting routine has priority 0.
+`priority` is an integer.
+The `Executor` in `Qibocal` runs all the routines in the runcard in an increasing order of priority.
+It's mandatory that the starting routine has priority zero.

-The `next` keyword defines all the routines that have to be executed after onether one.
+The `next` keyword defines all routines to be executed after the current one.

 If we want to perform a single shot classification after a qubit spettroscopy the runcard will look like this: